aridjayarecipes/cutesrecipes.web.app/content/post/2237-easiest-way-to-prepare-award-winning-easy-tex-mex-frijoles-negros.md

 - "Open all cans and empty beans, tomatoes and green chilis into a stock pot, including liquid from cans."
 - "Add pinto bean seasoning and stir well to combine."
 - "Heat over medium heat until liquid just begins to boil, stirring occasionally.
 Reduce heat and simmer for 20-30 minutes."
-- "Serve hot and top with cheese for a tasty Tex-Mex side dish or as a layer in build-your-own &#34;Chipotle&#34; style bowls."
+- "Serve hot and top with cheese for a tasty Tex-Mex side dish or as a layer in build-your-own "Chipotle" style bowls."
 categories:
 - Recipe
 tags: